bgoodfriend/flaskapi/README.md

 The worst part of my implementation is that I don't yet have Python unit tests.
 The best way to test the app is with smoke testing (Examples).
-Here are 3 different ways to test via Exmaple.
+Here are 3 different ways to test via Example.

 ### Testing via /swagger